-John Parker Stewart in his work Team of Champions, said that "with a paycheck you earn the hands and feet an employee, but it takes the heads and hearts to be successful."
-True, an employee's focus has a lot to do with his or her manager, but there are some intrinsic personality traits that help as well.
-Salespeople are focused on the customer.
-They want to know why a customer is buying something, not just what.
+A clerk is not paid on commission and therefore not incentivized to do more than earn their paycheck.
+Salespeople want to know why a customer is buying something, not just what.
 If a customer comes in for a weed eater and a clerk sells them one, we might see this as a good thing.
-But a salesperson would have asked the right questions and found out the electrical outlet is 200 feet from the end of the yard and sold them a gas powered machine versus the corded electric.
-The difference is not only higher revenue from the product sale, but improved customer experience.
-How frustrated do you think the customer would be if they had an electric model?
+But a salesperson might have found out the electrical outlet is 200 feet from the end of the yard and sold them a gas-powered machine versus the corded electric version.
+The difference is not only higher revenue from the product sale, but an improved customer experience.

-4. Development.
-Since the salesperson is in a career, then he or she invests in themselves.
-They desire training and development.
-A Clerk disdains it.
-They "suffer" through it whereas a salesperson enjoys it.
-Since this is the case, though, it is very important for a retailer to spend the time and money to develop its salespeople.
-Otherwise, they will go someplace that will.
-Side Note: Millennial employees desire development, even the clerks.
-So this one has gotten harder for you.
+Since the salesperson is in a career, he or she invests in themselves.
+They desire training and development, whereas clerks are probably not as interested (and there may not be many skills for them to develop anyway).
+It is very important for a retailer to spend the time and money to develop its salespeople, or they will go someplace that will.

-It all starts in hiring the right person to begin with.
-Make sure you are recruiting salespeople.
+If you decide that salespeople are what your business needs to grow, make sure you focus on hiring the right person at the outset.
+Make sure you are recruiting salespeople who want to grow and develop, and not clerks.
 Hire people who fit your culture, not the ones who have worked in your store type for years.
 For example, if you are a fitness store, just because someone knows a lot about fitness doesn't mean they know how to sell it.
-I work with a lot of fitness retailers and have found through the years that the storeowners tend to hire personal trainers to work in their stores.
-While these people know a lot about the equipment and how to get the most benefit from it, they rarely know anything about selling.
+Look for someone with an eye for customer experience, not for the products themselves.